 # test/test_helper.rb BCrypt::Engine.cost = BCrypt::Engine::MIN_COST

-One often-overlooked side-effect of using BCrypt is that because of how it works it makes your test suite slow.
+One often-overlooked side-effect of using BCrypt is that its design inherently makes your test suite slow.
 Your test suite probably creates a lot of users, authenticates with your app, and exercises the parts of your code using BCrypt a fair amount.
 All those extra milliseconds add up.

 # test/test_helper.rb BCrypt::Engine::DEFAULT_COST = 4